 - Resolution Before Trial: Settlement / Alternative Dispute Resolution

 - After a Judgment: Collecting Money

-If you believe you have suffered a civil rights violation,the best place to start is to speak with an experienced civil rights attorney.
-Important decisions related to your case can be complicated -- including which laws apply, whether you must file a claim with the government, and where you should file your lawsuit.
-A civil rights attorney will evaluate all aspects of your case and explain all options available to you, in order to ensure the best possible outcome for your case.
+What should you do if you have been discriminated against?
+The best place to start is to speak with an experienced civil rights attorney.
+A civil rights attorney will evaluate all aspects of your case and explain all options available to you to ensure the best possible outcome for your case.

 You Don’t Have To Solve This on Your Own – Get a Lawyer’s Help

 Meeting with a lawyer can help you understand your options and how to best protect your rights.
 Visit our attorney directory to find a lawyer near you who can help.